jbBoss/Jbijeesh/README.md

 ## How to Run the Project Locally

-docker run -d -p 8083:8083 --name bijeesh_jithu_portfolio bijeesh_jithu_portfolio
+docker run -d -p 5575:5575 --name bijeesh_jithu_portfolio_container bijeesh_jithu_portfolio

 and open the url on your browser http://localhost:5575/